konstantins90/symfony-cookie-consent-bundle/README.md

 {{ render_esi(path('fn_cookie_consent.show_if_cookie_consent_not_set')) }}
 ```

-If you want to load the cookie consent with a specific locale you can pass the locale as a parameter:
+If you want to load the cookie consent with a specific locale you can pass the locale as a parameter

 ```twig
 {{ render_esi(path('fn_cookie_consent.show', {